 3 Sales Demo Scripts From Certified Supersellers

-The research tells us that 92% of B2B buyers are more likely to make a purchase after reading a positive review and showcasing reviews can increase conversion rates by up to 380%!
+The research tells us that 92% of B2B buyers are more likely to purchase after reading a positive review and showcasing reviews can increase conversion rates by up to 380%!

-Now that we’ve covered a few of the more popular kinds of sales enablement content, we want to give you a couple of tips regarding the creation of these materials.
-Keep these two things in mind both before and during the content creation process:
+Now that we’ve covered a few of the more popular kinds of sales enablement content, we want to give you some tips regarding the creation of these materials.
+Keep these things in mind both before and during the content creation process:

-Just like every other aspect of the selling process, sales enablement content is much more effective when those crafting it have a deep understanding of their target audience.
+Just like every other aspect of the selling process, your sales enablement content strategy will be more effective when you have a deep understanding of your target audience.

-How can you expect to effectively sell to someone if you don’t know what they like and dislike, the goals they’re trying to achieve, and the challenges they face on a regular basis?
+How can you expect to effectively sell to someone if you don’t know what they like and dislike, the goals they’re trying to achieve, and the challenges they face regularly?
 The answer is you can’t.
 This is vital information!

 Before you even think about creating sales enablement content, make sure you know who your company’s ideal customers are and exactly how the products you sell will help them.